rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 Inside js runtime, it needs a few steps to evaluate/execute a module:

 1. Read source code file.

-NOTE: the `import` supports a remote resource such as `import syntax from "https://jsdlr.com/syntax.js";`, in such case, this step becomes download + read.
+   > NOTE: The `import` keyword supports a remote resource.
+For example `import react from "https://cdn.jsdelivr.net/npm/react@19.1.1/cjs/react.production.min.js";`, in such case, this step becomes download + read.
 But in this section, let's simply think of all javascript scripts are on local file system.

 2. Compile into V8 module.
 3. Fetch all static import dependencies, each dependency is also a V8 module.
 NOTE: Here we can only fetch all static import dependencies (`import ... from ...`), dynamic import need to be fetched during module evaluating (`await import(...)`).
 4. Instantiate V8 module with module resolver callback.
 NOTE: In this step, all the dependencies should be already cached and ready to use.